sisodiabhumca/gsiso-ai/INSTALL.md

 1. Download and install [Rufus](https://rufus.ie/)
 2. Insert your USB drive
 3. Open Rufus and select your USB device
-4. Click "Select" and choose the Gsiso AI ISO file
+4. click "select" and choose the gsiso ai iso file
 5. Click "Start" and wait for the process to complete

 ## Installation Process